Women in Mali: Interpersonal violence (IPV) in Mali

-Mali's geographrical location has some of the highest rates of interpersonal violence (IPV).
+Mali's geographical location has some of the highest rates of interpersonal violence (IPV).
 49% of Malian women have experienced emotional, physical, or sexual IPV.
 Mali does not have laws against IPV.
 Mali has laws that legally bind Malian women to obey their husbands.
 Interpersonal violence is condoned in Malian society, with 76% of Malian women claiming it is justified in one or more situations.

 Generally, polygamous marriages increase the likelihood that women in Mali experience more than one form of interpersonal violence.
 Polygamous marriages in Mali are reported to have weaker communication where women often experience jealousy and neglect.
 The need to split resources evenly induces more conflict.
 The risk factors for IPV are substantially higher in polygamous child marriages and monogamous marriages of older women.
 The monogamous marriages of older women exacerbate IPV risks because those marriages deviate from cultural norms.
 A study conducted in 2022 shows that 37.22% of Malian women experienced physical abuse, a 10% increase since 2013.
 Most women in the study were under 18, middle class, and had no education.

 Studies have shown varying results regarding the relationship between women's level of decision making, education, employment, and IPV.
 Some results show it increases the likelihood of IPV, specifically in women working outside the home, as accomplished women challenge Mali's traditional gender roles.
 Whereas some studies show decreased IPV as women pursue education and employment.